 Shell nuts and cover with water.
 Soak nuts for at least 3 hours but preferably overnight.
 You are making milk, so the longer the soak the better, and the easier it will be to process.

 Drain soaking water off of nuts.
 In a blender, combine nuts and enough in water for the consistency of milk or cream desired.
-I use a thicker cream for making puddings or pouring over hot crisps, more water for drinking milk.
+I use a thicker cream for making puddings or pouring over hot crisps, or baked fruit.
+I use more water for drinking milk.